delonlee01/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
 2. Should work without requiring an installer.
 3. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+4. Should not be dependent on a remote server.
+5. Should not use a Database Management System to store data.
+6. Data should be stored locally in a human editable text file.
-4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+7. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-5. Data should be stored locally in a human editable text file.
-6. GUI should be _usable_ for screen resolutions 1280x720 and higher
+8. GUI should be _usable_ for screen resolutions 1280x720 and higher.
+9. User Guide and Developer Guide should be PDF-friendly.

 ### Glossary